Etosha Safari Camp is large and friendly.

 Etosha Safari Camp: Our full report

-Etosha Safari Camp has 50 fairly simple chalets, each with their own shaded veranda, furnished with a couple of deck chairs and a table.
-The chalets are comfortable, with paintings of animals on the polished stone floors, colourful bedspreads and paintings on the walls for decoration.
-Each has twin/double beds, a mosquito net, a safe, air conditioning and plug sockets for charging electricals in your room.
-The en-suite bathroom has a sink and mirror, toilet, and funky open walled elephant shower.
+Etosha Safari Camp has 50 fairly simple chalets, each with its own shaded veranda, furnished with a couple of deck chairs and a table.
+The chalets are comfortable, with paintings of animals on the polished stone floors, cheerful bedspreads and colourful artwork on the walls.
+Each has twin/double beds, a mosquito net, a safe, air conditioning and plug sockets for charging electricals.
+The en-suite bathroom has a sink and mirror, toilet, and funky shower with an elephant painted on the wall.

-Central to Etosha Safari Camp is the courtyard and campfire area – with funky furniture around such as chairs made from baths and reused car tyres!
-There’s live music here almost every night and it’s a sociable and fun place to spend your evenings.
+Central to Etosha Safari Camp is a courtyard and campfire area laid out with funky furniture, such as chairs made from baths and reused car tyres.
+There’s live music here almost every night and it’s a sociable place to spend your evenings.

-The sparkling round swimming pool offers some respite from the heat, with sun loungers and a few umbrellas around for you to relax on.
-When we were last here in June 2014 we were told the management were planning on refurbishing this in the next year or so.
+The sparkling round swimming pool, with sunloungers and a few umbrellas, offers some respite from the heat.
+When we were last here in June 2014 we were told of plans to refurbish this in the next year or so.

-Activities at Etosha Safari Camp are focused on game viewing in Etosha.
-As most travellers will have a hire car you can easily drive yourself into the park for game viewing, or take a guided drive from the Camp – morning, afternoon and full-day drives are offered here.
-It’s advisable to book guided activities early, as the vehicles are shared between Etosha Safari Lodge and the Camp – so these can get fully booked in high season.
+Activities at Etosha Safari Camp are focused on game viewing in Etosha National Park.
+For travellers with a hire car it’s easy to drive yourself into the park, but you can instead take a guided drive from the camp – morning, afternoon and full-day drives are offered here.
+It’s advisable to book guided activities early, though, as the game-drive vehicles are shared with its sister property, Etosha Safari Lodge, so can get fully booked in high season.

 Our viewEtosha Safari Camp is a great base from which to explore Etosha National Park.
-It’s a friendly, funky lodge with plenty of character, offering a simple but comfortable stay very close to Etosha’s Anderson Gate.
+It’s a friendly, funky lodge with plenty of character, offering a relatively simple, good-value and comfortable stay very close to Etosha’s Andersson Gate.